cmu-rss-lab/rosdiscover-evaluation/README.rst

 The structure of this package is as follows:

 .. code::
+  - architecture-style/    The definition of the ROS architeture style used for analysis.

-    deps/                  Contains the code that the evaluation pacakges uses
+  - deps/                  Contains the code that the evaluation pacakges uses.
     |- rosdiscover/        The code for the implementation of the rosdiscover system
     |                      evaluated in the paper
     |- roswire/            The code for the layer used for interacting with ROS
     |                      docker images
     |- rosdiscover-cxx-extract/
     |                      The code for static analysis
-    docker/                Files used for building docker images used in the experiments experiments/           Data for setting up the experiments, and the results we got
+  - docker/                Files used for building docker images used in the experiments
+  - experiments/           Data for setting up the experiments, and the results we got
     |- detection/          Experiments that we used in RQ3
     |- recovery/           Experiments we used in RQ1 and RQ2
-    rootfs                 Contains files that get put in the docker images scripts                Python scripts for running and analyzing the experiments (see more below)
+  - rootfs                 Contains files that get put in the docker images
+  - scripts                Python scripts for running and analyzing the experiments (see more below)